bexcite/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
+### Writeup

+Results of the project you can find in the writeup [here](https://github.com/bexcite/CarND-Semantic-Segmentation/blob/master/writeup.md)

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).